cyrus-shahrivar/blackjack_app_GA/README.md

 <a id="install"></a>
 #### Installation Instructions:
 1. Use a modern browser.
-2. Follow this link to game: http://www.cyrusshahrivar.com/blackjack
+2. Follow this link to the game: http://www.cyrusshahrivar.com/blackjack

 <a id="wireframes"></a>
 #### Initial Wireframes: